 If you have planned to discover Italy during your stay, the best way to get around the country is by train.
-If you are traveling from Venice to Milan it takes 2 hours by train.
+If you are travelling from Venice to Milan it takes 2 hours by train.
 From Rome it takes 3 hours.
 If you're not in a hurry, there are cheaper trains that take a little longer.

 If you would like to check out the routes and tariffs, check out the following website: